 I have a silly number of rhodohypoxis but, in my defence, I was smitten when I first saw them.
 I was working at an alpine nursery and watched entranced as hundreds and hundreds of 6cm pots burst into flower; crammed full of red, pink and white flowers.

-They flower for weeks and weeks, even months on end, and they are pretty easy to look after.
-Keep on deadheading (the spent flowers come away easily) and water regularly throughout spring and summer.
+They flower for weeks on end and are pretty easy to look after.
+Keep on dead-heading (the spent flowers come away easily) and water regularly throughout spring and summer.
 Planted in well draining beds or in terracotta pots they make a great, long-lasting show, quickly increase in number and seem to pique people’s interest.
-Surprisingly (at least in my experience) they are not widely known.
+But surprisingly (at least in my experience) they are not widely known.

 In autumn, I put all my pots under the greenhouse staging and stop watering completely.
-After a few weeks the dried, dead growth pulls away freely and they can then be left undisturbed until March, when I start watering again – but not too much and infrequently.
+After a few weeks the dried, dead growth pulls away freely and they can then be left undisturbed until March, when I start infrequent watering again.
 By early April new leaves begin to emerge:

 Now is the time to increase your stock.
-Propagation by division is easy; just knock out each plant and divide it into two or three; the corm-like tubers separate easily …
+Propagation by division is straight-forward: knock out each plant and divide into two or three – the corm-like tubers separate easily –

 I put these in the cold frame just to keep the rodents off ; they haven’t all started flowering yet but many are under way.

-and my favourite, ‘Hebron Farm Red Eye’ (Pedant’s Corner: strictly speaking this is a x Rhodoxis) a slightly pink-tinged white with a golden centre.
+and my favourite, ‘Hebron Farm Red Eye‘ – a pink-tinged white with golden centre.
+(Pedant’s Corner: strictly speaking this is a x Rhodoxis)

-… and this is one of my newer acquisitions – ‘Pintado.’
+and here’s one of my newer acquisitions – ‘Pintado.’
 Similar but a little shorter than ‘Candy Stripe.’

-So, yes, like I said, I am pretty smitten by this beautiful little plant, originally from the Drakensburg mountains in South Africa.
+So, yes, as I said, I’m pretty smitten by this beautiful little plant, originally from the Drakensburg mountains in South Africa.
 And why do I have so many?
 Because I keep on propagating them!
-I give them away as gifts – which are always well received – and I used to sell them on a little stall outside my house, alongside other choice little alpines.
+I give them away as gifts – which are always well received – and I used to sell them on a little stall outside my house, with other choice little alpines.
 But now I plan to plant them out into a raised, sharply draining bed at the Priory – and make up some more pots.
 And if the pesky, pernicious, pilfering, pestiferous

 podents rodents don’t get them, they should look mighty fine.